MicrosoftDocs/azure-ai-docs/articles/search/search-howto-schedule-indexers.md

 **What happens if indexing fails repeatedly on the same document?**

 If an indexer is set to a certain schedule but repeatedly fails on the same document each time, the indexer will begin running on a less frequent interval (up to the maximum interval of at least once every 2 hours or 24 hours, depending on different implementation factors) until it successfully makes progress again.
-If you believe you have fixed whatever the underlying issue, you can [run the indexer manually](search-howto-run-reset-indexers.md), and if indexing succeeds, the indexer will return to its regular schedule.
+If you believe you have fixed the underlying issue, you can [run the indexer manually](search-howto-run-reset-indexers.md), and if indexing succeeds, the indexer will return to its regular schedule.

 ## Next steps